5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

    However, note that the interpreter confirms the Start request for us; no further action is required.

-   Create a parameter space by calling `CreateParmSpace`, and set at least the name of the log function and possibly the namespace (or class instance) the log function is in.
+   Create a parameter space by calling `CreateParmSpace`, and set at least the name of the log function and possibly the namespace (or class instance) the log function lives in.
 This log function is used to log any incoming requests from the SCM.
 The parameter space is then passed to `Init` as the right argument.

 1. In its main loop the Service is expected to call `ServiceState.CheckServiceMessages`.